kdhahmo/Statistical-Modelling-Project/README.md

 ---
 ## Revisiting the Project

 I wanted to change my approach to the EDA and cleaning process because of my initial handling of duplicated Points of Interest.
-The work in the [yelp_foursquare_EDA_altered_process notebook](notebooks/yelp_foursquare_EDA_altered_process.ipynb) is this change in process.
+The work I am doing in the [yelp_foursquare_EDA_altered_process notebook](notebooks/yelp_foursquare_EDA_altered_process.ipynb) is this change in process.